Newbie Castle: Newbie Castle recorded on early maps

+John Ainslie's 1821 map records a 'Tower', but again without any garden or other estate features.
+In 1828 the situation remained unchanged.
+By 1857 the name 'Newbie' is used on maps and the location of the old castle is indicated.

+In 1857, the OS map shows the 'Marquis' Tree' in a small plantation to the north-east of the old castle.
+In 1924, the site of the tree is still indicated.
+The pear tree is said to have been planted by one of the Marquises of Annandale in the old Castle Garden.

 Newby Harbour

 Crawford's 1804 records Newby Harbour lying nearby as an inlet off the River Annan.
 In 1821, Ainslie's map records Newby Harbour, although an inlet is not shown.
 The harbour is shown as an inlet in 1828.
 The Old Mill Burn has its confluence with the River Annan at the harbour.
 The harbour site has silted up due to the building of stone piers on the river that direct the water flow and maintain a deep water channel for shipping using Annan Harbour.
 It now forms part of Milnfield Merse.
 No details survive as to the function of the harbour; however, before the bridge was built, an easy crossing of the River Annan would require a boat of some description.